GevaX/PizzaMoshiko/README.md

 ## Pages

-- **Homepage**: A clean page containing: hero, features of the pizzeria, special offewrs, consumer testimonies and location.
+- **Home Page (Default.aspx)**: A clean page containing: hero, features of the pizzeria, special offewrs, consumer testimonies and location.
+- **About (about.asox)**: A page telling about the pizzeria: her story, philosophy, what sets her apart and the teem.
+- **Gallery (gallery.aspx)**: Gallery of images of pizzas that Pizza Moshiko makes such as Margherita, Pepperoni, Veggie Supreme etc.
+- **Register (register.aspx)**: A page allowing registeratiom to the pizzeria website using a POST form.

 ## Technologies Used